HomemadeToast57/HomemadeToast57/README.md

 ### Who am I?
 Hey!
 My name is Jack and I’m a Software Engineer at [CodeHS](https://codehs.com), based in Chicago.
 I earned my BS in Computer Science from the Watson School of Engineering and Applied Sciences at SUNY Binghamton University.

-I’m always learning and hacking — from building web and mobile apps, to developing games, designing robots, or picking up new programming languages (I’ve got over 10 under my belt!).
+I’m always learning and hacking — from building web and mobile apps, to developing games, designing robots, or picking up new skills.
 Learning is my passion, and my projects reflect a wide range of interests and skills.

 ### Where can you contact me?
 + Portfolio Website: [jacksinger.dev](https://jacksinger.dev)